ntlinh16/cloudal/docs/gke_tutorial.md

 python config_antidotedb_cluster_env_gke.py --system_config_file provisioning_config_gke.yaml --antidote_yaml_dir antidotedb_yaml/
 ```

-This `config_antidotedb_env_gke.py` script makes a reservation for required clusters, then setup and deploy the AntidoteDB from given yaml files.
-These deployment files are stored in `antidotedb_yaml` directory.
-You can also modify the `config_host()` function in this script to install and configure your necessary applications.
+This `config_antidotedb_env_gke.py` script creates all required clusters, then performs the necessary setup and deploy the AntidoteDB from given yaml files.
+These antidote deployment yaml files are stored in the `antidotedb_yaml` directory.
+You can also modify the `config_host()` function in this script to install and configure your custom applications.

 Now on your GKE you have running AntidoteDB clusters, you can connect to them and peform your testing.